Ray Norton: Track career

 After graduating high school in 1955, Norton initially went to Oakland City College staying for just one year.
 He left in 1956 for San Jose State College, where he was coached by Lloyd (Bud) Winter.
 He first achieved national fame by equalling the world record of 9.3 for 100 y as a college junior, in San Jose on April 12, 1958.
 The next year, 1959, was an outstanding one.
 He won three gold medals at the 1959 Pan American Games and he tied Leamon King's record at the 100 m at 10.1 s in San Jose on April 18.
 His achievements in 1959 were recognised by being voted Track and Field News's United States Men's Athlete of the Year – the inaugural award of this honour.

 In 1960, Norton carried on his impressive form of the previous year by tying four world records: he equalled the 220 y record of 20.6 s in Berkeley on March 19; equalled again the 100 y record of 9.3 s in San Jose on April 2; equalled the 200 m record of 20.6 s in Philadelphia on April 30; and equalled the newly set record for the 200 m of 20.5 s in Stanford on July 2.
 He qualified for the 100 and 200 at the 1960 Olympics by coming first in both events at the United States Olympic Trials, equalling the world record in the process in the 200 m.
-However, his form at the Olympics itself deserted him, most probably because of nerves, and he finished a disappointing last in both the 100 and 200 m finals.
+Unfortunately, he suffered an injury three weeks before the games and fell out of condition during his recovery, finishing a disappointing last in both the 100 and 200 m finals.
+This injury was not reported in the press at the time due to Norton's hope of being drafted by the NFL in the near future.

 Norton's failure on Thursday September 1 in the 100 m was one of such disasters that befell American favorites that day and the day was to become known as 'Black Thursday'.
 He tried to make amends for his failures in the individual events in the 4 × 100 m relay.
 The team of Frank Budd, Norton, Stone Johnson and Dave Sime finished first in a world record time of 39.4 s but were disqualified because at the first exchange from Budd to Norton, Norton started too early and the exchange happened outside the changeover box.
 The West German team who finished second in 39.5 s received the gold medals and became the new world record holders.
 Norton came to the attention of the world's press at the Olympics for more than his athletic tribulations when he was seen courting his fellow American sprint star and public favorite Wilma Rudolph.

-Early in 1960, College and the social work degree he was working on.
+Early in 1960, college and the social work degree he was working on.
 Norton continued to train at the San Clara Valley Youth Village.
 Norton retired from athletics that season and was drafted as an American football player at the end of that year.

-NFL career

-Norton played halfback for the San Francisco 49ers of the National Football League during the 1960 and 1961 seasons.